Here's Where to Find Help

 - Palo Alto: LifeMoves Bredt Family and Children’s Center, 33 Encina Ave., phone: 650.853.8672

 - Sunnyvale: Sunnyvale Community Services, 725 Kifer Rd., phone: 408.738.4321

-While De Anza College does not operate student housing, there are referrals available for students who are homeless or struggling to find shelter on an emergency basis.
+While De Anza College does not operate student housing, there are resources available for students who are homeless or struggling to find shelter.